 The pharmacy has enough team members to manage the services it provides.
-They openly discuss how to improve ways of working.
-And they talk as a team about why mistakes happen, and how they can make improvements.
-The pharmacy is good at supporting its team members to ensure their knowledge and skills are up to date.
-It achieves this by providing them with a structured training programme and regular appraisals of performance.
-The team members tailor their training to help achieve personal goals.
+The team members openly discuss how to improve ways of working.
+And they learn from what happens in other pharmacies.
+The pharmacy is good at supporting its team members to keep their knowledge and skills up to date.
+It achieves this by providing its team members with a structured training programme and regular appraisals of their performance.
+The team members tailor their training to help achieve their personal goals.
 And they feel comfortable to raise professional concerns when necessary.

-At the time of the inspection, the team members present were a locum pharmacist, and two part-time pharmacy assistants.
-The pharmacy also employed a full-time pharmacist, and two additional pharmacy assistants.
+At the time of the inspection, the team members present were a part-time regular pharmacist, a part-time and a full-time pharmacy assistant, a full-time pharmacy technician and a part-time counter assistant.
+The pharmacy also employed a part-time pharmacy assistant who was not present during the inspection.
+The pharmacy's regional lead was visiting the pharmacy at the time of the inspection.
 The team members did not take time off in the few weeks before Christmas.
 As this was the pharmacy's busiest period.
 The pharmacy could call on the help of team members from other local Rowlands branches to cover planned and unplanned absences.